KNMI/RCC/README.md

 Reusability boils down to *not invent the wheel over and over again*.
 For a less sloppy wording, see e.g. (https://en.wikipedia.org/wiki/Reusability).

-As agreed by the steering group of the RDWD department, applying this Code of conduct should be standard for new research staff, and is recommended for existing staff.
+The steering group of the RDWD department strongly recommends that this Code of conduct is applied by new and existing research staff.

 ---